MakeSchool-Tutorials/Makestagram-Swift/P6-Setup-App-Structure/content.md

 Now that we have added images to our app, we can assign them to our tab bar items.

-When we're done, the Tab Bar should look like this:
+When we're done, the tab bar should look like this:

 ![image](tab_bar_order.png)

 Let's set the images up!

 > [action]
-**Repeat the following steps for all three View Controllers**:
+**Repeat the following steps for all three view controllers**:
 >
-1. Select a View Controller in the left panel of the Storyboard
+1. Select a view controller in the left panel of the storyboard
-2. Select the View Controller's Tab Bar Item
+2. Select the view controller's tab bar item
 3. Open the *Attributes Inspector* in the right panel
 4. Erase the Item *Title*
-5. Set the Item *Image* to *home*, *camera* or *people*, depending on which View Controller you are currently setting up
+5. Set the Item *Image* to *home*, *camera* or *people*, depending on which view controller you are currently setting up
 >
 ![image](setup_tab_bar_item.png)

-Now we have images on each Tab Bar item - but something doesn't look quite right.
+Now we have images on each tab bar item - but something doesn't look quite right.
 The images aren't vertically centered.
-That's because iOS reserves some space below the image for the *Title* of the Tab Bar Item.
+That's because iOS reserves some space below the image for the *Title* of the tab bar item.
 For **Makestagram** we don't need titles, instead we want the images to be centered.
-We can accomplish that by adjusting the *Image Inset* for each Tab Bar Item.
+We can accomplish that by adjusting the *Image Inset* for each tab bar item.

 > [action]
 **Repeat the following steps for all three view controllers**: